Etiquette for public star parties: Or what to do or avoid doing.

 Ask to look through telescopes

 Volunteers are there only to show you cool things through their scopes.
 So don’t be put off if they are ignoring you while fussing with equipment.
-Scopes can take considerable time to setup and they simply may not be ready to use when you wander by.
+Scopes can take considerable time to set up and they might not be ready to use yet when you wander by.
 But ask to look through our scopes anyway, and please check our General Observing Tips page to help you get the most out of what you can see.

 Some telescope volunteers will wait for you to ask about what we’re looking at — mostly to avoid haranguing you with technical and geeky details you may not be interested in.
 But we love talking endlessly about those details.